jmandel/fhir-js-client/docs/api.md

 The SMART API is a collection of SMART-specific methods (`authorize`, `ready`, `init`) for app authorization and launch.
 If you are working in a browser, the SMART API is automatically created, and available at `window.FHIR.oauth2`.
-In NodeJs, the library exports a function that should be called with a http request and response objects, and will return the same SMART API as in the browser.
+In NodeJS, the library exports a function that should be called with a http request and response objects, and will return the same SMART API as in the browser.

 ```js